 - 1. Conduct a tailgate meeting prior to purging the pipeline.
 Discuss the following: - a) Blowdown and purging safety and possible hazards - b) Location of personnel involved and their duties - c) Description, use, and location of each piece of work equipment - d) Flow of the purge gas - e) Location of firefighting equipment - f) Pressure of the gas used to purge the pipeline - g) Time required - h) Method to check air/gas mixture concentration - i) Sequence of valve operations - j) Presence of liquids or other special conditions - k) Use of personal protective equipment - 2.
-Determine the blow off size, pipeline size, length.
-The source of gas that will be used to purge with will need to be analyzed using the CGI and this % of combustible gas will need to be recorded to be compared to in step 4 (below).
-In the event the CGI registers a reading <80%, additional investigation is required, as the tool's calibration is questionable, a second CGI needs to be used to validate the reading.
-Purging should not continue until the CGI reading is validated.
-Determine the inlet control pressure (see table below) - 3.
-Calculate the purging time period (2 minutes per mile) - 4.
-Before purging is completed, a comparable combustible gas percentage obtained in step 2 must be achieved and verified with a CGI - 5.
-Install a pressure gauge at the inlet of the section to be purged - 6.
-Have local law enforcement control traffic as necessary - 7.
-Establish communications with all personnel involved in purging of the pipeline - 8.
-Open the blow off valve at the downstream end of the section to be purged - 9.
-Inject inert gas into the inlet end of the pipeline to rapidly displace at least 2 miles of pipe, if necessary, in order to prevent a hazardous mixture of gas and air - 10.
-Open the inlet valve far enough to quickly obtain the determined control pressure and maintain this pressure for the necessary purging time
+Determine the blow off size, pipeline size, and length of section to be purged - 3.
+Determine the inlet control pressure (see table below) - 4.
+Calculate the purging time period (2 minutes per mile) - 5.
+Before purging is completed, a 100% combustible gas must be achieved and verified with a CGI - 6.
+Install a pressure gauge at the inlet of the section to be purged - 7.
+Have local law enforcement control traffic as necessary - 8.
+Establish communications with all personnel involved in purging of the pipeline - 9.
+Open the blow off valve at the downstream end of the section to be purged - 10.
+Inject inert gas into the inlet end of the pipeline to rapidly displace at least 2 miles of pipe, if necessary in order to prevent a hazardous mixture of gas and air - 11.
+Open the inlet valve far enough to quickly obtain the determined control pressure and maintain this pressure for the necessary purging time - 12.
+At the end of the purging time, close the inlet gas flow valve and continue to vent through the downstream blow off valve for an additional minute per mile of pipe being purged - 13.
+Close the downstream blow off valve